Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Configuring AWS Trusted Advisor to send an email to the Security team when the root user logs in to the console.
 - [x] Using Amazon SNS to notify the target group.

 ### A company Is building a data lake on Amazon S3.
 The data consists of millions of small files containing sensitive information.
-The security team has the following requirements for the architecture: • Data must be encrypted in transit. • Data must be encrypted at rest. • The bucket must be private, but if the bucket is accidentally made public, the data must remain confidential.
+The security team has the following requirements for the architecture: Data must be encrypted in transit.
+Data must be encrypted at rest.
+The bucket must be private, but if the bucket is accidentally made public, the data must remain confidential.
 Which combination of steps would meet the requirements?
-(Select THREE.)
+(Select THREE)

 - [ ] Enable AES-256 encryption using server-side encryption with Amazon S3-managed encryption keys (SSE-S3) on the S3 bucket.
 - [x] Enable default encryption with server-side encryption with AWS KMS-managed keys (SSE-KMS) on the S3 bucket.